Investing in Discovery

-NIGMS uses the vast majority of its $2.4 billion annual budget to support the research of thousands of scientists across the country who seek to understand the basics of how life works.
+NIGMS uses the vast majority of its nearly $2.4 billion annual budget to support the research of thousands of scientists across the country who seek to understand the basics of how life works.

 Knowledge gained from these investigations lays the foundation for new ways to predict, prevent, diagnose and treat disease.